gr-blog/gregros.dev/posts/typescript/03/fixing-type-inference-in-generic-rest-parameters.post.md

 In other words, we’re asking the compiler to *infer* it – use the types it does know about to figure out what it should be.

 Type inference is a convenience feature, so it can get pretty murky.
-TypeScript can basically choose whatever method it wants.
+TypeScript can choose whatever method it wants.

 Some of these methods always succeed – like always inferring `unknown` – but others can lead to compilation errors.
 That’s what happened here.